Madison County Library announces events

 •Teen Study Group: Thursdays, 6 to 8 p.m.
 “Enjoy a quiet space and snacks while you work on schoolwork,” organizers said.
 Ages 13 and up.

-•LEGO Club: Thursdays, Feb.
-13 and 27, 4:30 p.m.
+•LEGO Club: Thursday, Feb.
+27, 4:30 p.m.
 “Join us in creating LEGO art and enjoying LEGO-based games and activities,” said organizers.
 “No need to bring your own bricks.”
 Open to children ages 6 and up.

-•Kids Can Bake: Friday, Feb.
-14, 4:30 p.m.
-“Make and decorate Valentine sugar cookies with Ms. Carley,” organizers said.
-Ages 4 and up; must be accompanied by an adult.

-•Valentine Craft and Movie: Saturday, Feb.
-15, 2 p.m.
-Enjoy a craft and a short holiday film.
-All ages.

 •Holidays Around the World Carnival: Friday, Feb.
 21, 4:30 p.m.
 Learn about a new culture with books, activities and snacks.
 Ages 6 and up.